 Fortunately, there are some simple solutions that can save you tons of money on cleaning supplies.
 In fact, most messes can be cleaned just as well with ingredients you might already have in your home or pantry!
 Here’s how to make the most of these cheap, handy supplies—and save some cash while you’re at it!
 Just make sure to read the warnings at the bottom of this post, as some of these products can be dangerous when improperly combined.

 Vinegar dissolves all kinds of dirt and mess.
-Use it and a small brush to clean grimy grout, or mix it with some water to create a cleaning spray.
+Mix it with some water to create a cleaning spray.
 Then spray on mirrors and windows and wipe off for a crystal-clear shine.
 You can also add a half-cup of vinegar to your coffee machine’s water tank and brew up a batch of hot water to clean and descale your machine.

 Rubbing alcohol (also called isopropyl alcohol) makes a great cleaning agent because it’s also a disinfectant.
 Plus, a little goes a long way.
 Drip a little onto a paper towel and use it to clean that dirty film that seems to settle on chrome fixtures.
 You can also use it on mirrors, handheld devices like phones and remotes, and stainless steel.
 Just be sure to use only a little in a well-ventilated area, as it can create harmful fumes.